hannobraun/playground/2025-08-02_language-design/README.md

 { 2 + }
 ```

 A block is a value, just like a number.
+In fact, it is represented as a number
-The result of the code above, is to put
+on the stack (the address of the block's code).
+There is no type system to
+distinguish between blocks and "real" numbers, so be careful when using them!

-a block that contains this code on the stack.
+The result of the code above, is to put a block that contains this code on the
+stack.

 We can apply that block, to execute the code it contains.